MiaoDX/hand_in_homework/English/slides.md

 Or maybe

-Someone insane just start the nuclear war, and like what has been said in the Bible:
+Someone insane just starts the nuclear war, and like what has been said in the Bible:

 ---